 From time to time it might be a montage of movie clips or TV shows.

-Round 4 - Is a themed round that changes each week with topics possibly ranging from as broad as geography to as narrow as presidential trivia the week of the election.
+Round 4 - Is a round that is topical in nature and topics change daily.
+Topics could be as broad as geography and as narrow as presidential trivia the week of the election.

 Round 6 – Consists of the SPEED ROUND, which is different than all other rounds and is where the most points are gained.
 The topic and question changes every night with the entire round being one question with multiple answers (i.e. name as many Heisman Trophy Winners from the last 30 years, name as many Best Musical Tony Award Winners from 1980 up through present day, or name as many Dr. Seuss Books as you can).